By Sandra L. Gottlieb, Esq., Condo and HOA Legal Counsel

 Conduct of Meeting

 It is easier to document decisions made at a well-structured and organized meeting.
-If the meeting is run with a concise and clearly worded agenda and proper procedures are mandated, the minutes should flow accordingly.
+If the meeting is run with a concise and clearly worded agenda and proper procedures are followed, the minutes should flow accordingly.

-An agenda should be prepared and distributed before the meeting.
-The Code requires that it be part of the notice.
+An agenda must be prepared and distributed before the meeting, as the Code requires that it be part of the notice.
 The President (or whoever is presiding over the meeting) should follow the agenda.
 It is also helpful if time estimates are listed next to the agenda items so that the meeting can proceed timely and the Board will not get sidetracked on particular issues.
-Civil Code Section 1363.05(i) describes exceptions to the requirement that the Board only address the items listed on the agenda: (1) a member of the Board or a managing agent, other agent of the Board may: (a) briefly respond to statements made or questions posed by a person speaking at the meeting or (b) ask a question for clarification, make a brief announcement, or make a brief report on his or her own activities; (2) a member of the Board or the Board collectively, subject to rules or procedures of the Board, may: (a) provide a reference to, or provide other resources for factual information to, its managing agent or other agents or staff, (b) request its managing agent or other agents or staff to report to the Board at a subsequent meeting concerning any matter, or take action to direct its managing agent or other agents or staff to place a matter on a future agenda, or (c) direct its managing agent or other agents or staff to perform administrative tasks necessary to carry out the foregoing; or (3) an emergency situation exists, which means there are circumstances that could not have been reasonably foreseen by the Board, that require immediate attention and possible action by the Board, and that, of necessity, make it impracticable to provide notice.
+Civil Code Section 4930 describes exceptions to the requirement that the Board only address the items listed on the agenda: (1) a member of the Board, a managing agent, or other agent of the Board may: (a) briefly respond to statements made or questions posed by a person speaking at the meeting or (b) ask a question for clarification, make a brief announcement, or make a brief report on his or her own activities; (2) a member of the Board or the Board collectively, subject to rules or procedures of the Board, may: (a) provide a reference to, or provide other resources for factual information to, its managing agent or other agents or staff, (b) request its managing agent or other agents or staff to report to the Board at a subsequent meeting concerning any matter, or take action to direct its managing agent or other agents or staff to place a matter on a future agenda, or (c) direct its managing agent or other agents or staff to perform administrative tasks necessary to carry out the foregoing; or (3) an emergency situation exists, which means there are circumstances that could not have been reasonably foreseen by the Board, that require immediate attention and possible action by the Board, and that, of necessity, make it impracticable to provide notice.

 Motions made and seconded for voting should be repeated clearly so that all in attendance (particularly those who need to vote on the matter) have heard and understand the motion.
 Specific discussion about the motion is unnecessary.
 Instead, the motion itself and who made the motion should be stated.
 Whoever seconded the motion must be stated.
 Any significant amendment to the motion or points made about the motion can be stated.
 Also, the vote taken and result obtained should be stated.